 - Clinical Medical Assisting (PDF)

-Students who have been awarded a Certificate of Achievement in Medical Assisting may continue and complete the additional courses needed for the:
+Students who have earned a certificate of achievement in medical assisting are eligible to complete additional courses needed for the:

-All students who successfully complete the Medical Assisting Program are eligible to sit for the NHA Allied Health Certifications exam in the following areas
+All students who successfully complete the medical assisting program are eligible to sit for the National Healthcareer Association (NHA) Allied Health certification exams in the following areas:

 - Medical Assistant Certification (CCMA)